pfinorbi/bootstrap-tf-state-backend-az/README.md

    tofu apply
    ```

-4. **Destroy the Configuration**
+4. **Destroy the Sample Resources**
-   Destroy the OpenTofu configuration to clean up:
+   Destroy the resources to clean up:
    ```bash
    tofu destroy
    ```